iipeace/guider/README.md

 Guider
 =======
 Guider is an integrated performance analyzer.
 It provides most of the features needed to measure, analyze, test and verify system performance.
+It is made to work on all platforms from very old to modern.

 The features of Guider are as follows.
 * Monitoring